BirthdayResearch/quantum/README.md

 ### Change relayer address

 Both the Admin and Operational addresses can change `relayerAddress`.
-Relayer address will primarily be used for signature.
+The relayer address will primarily be used for verifying the signature that is signed by the server.
+The server will need to sign with the corresponding private key of the relayer address.

 ### Transaction fee change